password-derivative/firefoxaddon/README.md

 Argon2 has been implemented in v1.1:
 - https://github.com/antelle/argon2-browser

-Currently only added fixed parameter settings can be selected.
+Currently only fixed parameter configurations can be selected.

 More to be added ...